RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/08 Paint Box/PaintBox.md

 SAVE YOUR PROJECT

-##STEP 4: Only drawing inside the border
+##Step 4: Only drawing inside the border

 You’ve probably noticed that you can draw all over the Stage, even in the border.
 We don’t want that to happen.
 We want to keep the drawing in the middle of the Stage.
 We can do this by making sure the pen isn’t allowed to leave the drawing area - the light grey part on the Stage.